 Since John PALMER Sr. and Jr. both owned slaves I checked Arkansas Probate Records, 1817-1979 for Jefferson County for the period 1850-1856.
-In Administration and guardian bonds 1850-1859 I found records proving John Jr. had died without a will, his widow Mary PALMER was appointed guardian of the children Joanna, Henry, Samuel W., Araminta, and Margaret.
-She was also appointed administrator of John Jr.’s estate.
+In Administration and guardian bonds 1850-1859 I found records proving John Jr. had died without a will, his widow Mary PALMER was appointed the guardian of the children Joanna, Henry, Samuel W., Araminta, and Margaret.
+She was also appointed the administrator of John Jr.’s estate.
 In Wills 1839-1898 vol 1 and Wills 1849-1863 vol B I found the last will and testament of John PALMER Sr. (more on this below).
 In the Dockets 1852-1858 vol D-E I found the probate of John PALMER’s will, Mary PALMER’s request for appointment as administrator of her deceased husband’s estate and guardianship of the children of John PALMER Jr. who died on or about 28 April 1852.
 This puts the move back to Indiana at between 1853-1856.

-Mary and John’s youngest child John age 1 in 1850 was not listed for guardianship and must have died following the census and before 18 January 1853 when Mary was appointed guardian of Joanna, Henry, Samuel, Araminta, and Margaret.
+Mary and John’s youngest child John age 1 in 1850 was not listed for guardianship and must have died following the census and before 18 January 1853 when Mary was appointed the guardian of Joanna, Henry, Samuel, Araminta, and Margaret.

 The Last Will and Testament of John PALMER Sr.